Table of Contents Hide

 Rivers and other watersheds can be breeding grounds for mosquito larvae.
 Bring some bug spray with you if you’re taking a trip during the summer months.
 Bring sunscreen and a hat to protect yourself from the sun’s rays.

 Bring along the right kind of clothing for a river camping trip.
 Water-resistant or waterproof clothing is best.
 You may need a wetsuit for winter river camping trips.
 Bring a raincoat and warm jacket as well.
+The Arcteryx jacket is a fashionable as well as a luxury outdoor outfitter.

 Bring a sturdy pair of boots, sandals, and water shoes.
 Bring along some swimwear for taking a dip too.